 - Find ways to be playful: Spontaneity and fun novel experiences, can bring out new parts in each other that can spark desire.
 It is said that a crisis of desire is often a crisis of the imagination.
 Be imaginative with thoughtful surprises.
 Sex is transformed by human imagination.

 It’s important for couples to recognise that they have different hormones and different needs when it comes to sex.
 It’s over-simplifying things for the man to see the woman as rejecting, and for the woman to see the man as insensitive or self-indulgent.
-The picture is much more complex, and requires a sense of a team effort, so that there is a natural tendency for women and men to appreciate each other’s efforts, which can lead to a greater sense of intimacy.
+The picture is much more complex, and requires a sense of a team effort, so that each partner can appreciate the other’s efforts, which can lead to a greater sense of intimacy.